ajstensland/MIDIator/README.md

 # MIDIator: The MIDI-Input Mediator

 MIDIator allows you to utilize your MIDI devices as keyboard and mouse inputs for Windows systems.
+Just plug in your MIDI device, find its name, edit a configuration value, and go!

 ![Demo GIF](img/demo.gif)